Quick Answer

 Use the same four filters for all four: visa and legal clarity, internet reliability, budget tolerance, and day-to-day livability.
 If two cities tie on history value, pick the one with fewer unknowns on entry rules and remote-work policy details.
 If key legal steps are still unclear near departure, move to your backup city.

-No single under-the-radar city is validated as the most promising by these excerpts.
+No single under-the-radar city stands out as the most promising for both history and affordability.
 Treat affordability and fit as a testable hypothesis for whichever city you are considering.
 Run a one-month trial and track your real spending and work friction before committing longer.

 Treat rankings as starting points, not decision proof.
 One guide may list 9 places while another covers 10, which shows different methods and priorities.
 What matters is whether a ranking includes operational categories like budgets, infrastructure, legalities, and safety or community.